Global learning goals

 Students pursuing global learning should develop the ability to:

-- Understand a place outside of their home country, using a complex set of skills and knowledge that represents the diversity of disciplines and learning experiences at Grinnell College.
+- Understand and experience a place outside of their home country, using a complex set of skills and knowledge that represents the diversity of learning experiences at Grinnell College, including the study of languages.
 “Place” can be defined broadly as a city, region, ecosystem, or other geographic entity, and it includes the people who reside in that location.

 - Understand a global process or system (e.g. climate change and sustainability, migration, development, international trade, linguistic patterns, religious practices, literary or artistic traditions, colonialism) that connects different places in the world.

-- Identify a topic, issue, practice, custom, idea and/or historical debate on which people in different parts of the world have different opinions or attitudes, and different ways of expressing them, and then be able to explain the reasons behind these differences.
+- Identify a topic, issue, practice, custom, idea and/or historical debate on which people in different parts of the world have varying opinions or attitudes and ways of expressing them, and then be able to explain the reasons behind these differences.